ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

    $$
    x^{*}
    $$
-   , the local nearest neighbor of
+   , the nearest neighbor of
    $$
    x_{t}
    $$